isomerpages/imh-predict/index.md

       variant: image
   - infobar:
       title: About PREDICT
-      description: A longitudinal cohort study on depression
+      description: A new longitudinal study aims to establish a five-year cohort to comprehensively understand depressive disorders in Singapore.
       button: Continue reading
       url: /study-information/
   - announcements: